 If you put in the effort to study these educational materials, you’ll pick up tons of investing tips that could help you improve your trading performance.

-These lessons will last a lifetime, so the library’s long-term usefulness will outlive a subscription by a wide margin.
+These lessons will last a lifetime, so the library’s long-term usefulness will outlive a monthly subscription by a wide margin.

 Motley’s Membership Fee-Back Guarantee

 Motley Fool’s Rule Breakers has a rock-solid 30-day membership-fee guarantee — not in-house credit.

 So if you try the service out and decide it’s not right for you within 30 days, you can get a full refund on the cost of the subscription.

 Stock picks are meant to be held for five-plus years, so this window isn’t long enough to see a position to its completion.

 However, it provides more than enough time to check out the quality of the research you can expect from Motley Fool Rule Breakers.